 When a parent does not meet the child support obligation, DCS works to enforce the support order.
 Below is a list of some enforcement methods.

-Wage Withholding/Income Withholding DCS may issue a wage withholding order to the noncustodial parent’s employer to withhold current support payments plus an additional amount to be applied to any past due support, if owed.
+Wage Withholding/Income Withholding DCS may issue a wage withholding order to the noncustodial parent’s employer to withhold current support payments plus an extra amount to be applied to any past due support, if owed.

 Credit Bureau Reporting If a noncustodial parent owes at least $1,000 in past due child support, DCS reports the arrearage amount to credit bureau agencies.
 After the arrearages are paid, a zero balance will be reported to the credit bureau agencies.
-However, the zero balance will remain on the noncustodial parent’s credit report for seven years.
+However, the zero balance will stay on the noncustodial parent’s credit report for seven years.

 Driver’s, Professional, Hunting and Fishing License Restriction Driver’s, professional, hunting and fishing licenses may be restricted for noncustodial parents who:

 Owe at least $1,000 in child support arrearages, and

 Have not made any child support payments for three months, or